countvajhula/mindstream/README.rst

 2. Saving an anonymous session turns it into a named session, and there is no active anonymous session at that point.
 Named sessions work the same as anonymous sessions aside from having a name and being in a permanent location on disk.
 A new anonymous session could be started at any time via `mindstream-new`.
 3. New sessions always begin as anonymous.
 4. Named sessions may be loaded without interfering with the active anonymous session.
 5. Any number of named sessions could be active at the same time.
-There is no global state, so that named sessions are self-contained and independent.
+There is no global state, so that sessions are self-contained and independent.

 Tips
 ====